RajuThatapudi/bollywood/README.md

 # bollywood
 this is git
-thuis is naveen github star

-boss
+this is Naveen from guntur

-basha naveen
+boss is basha
-manikan
+manikan is hero
 this is git file.